MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 GROUPBY <attribute name>
 ```

+> [!NOTE]
+> Arrays can not be used to GROUPBY in a velocity definition

 - After **SELECT**, specify an aggregation method: *Count*, *DistinctCount*, or *Sum*.
 Then use the **AS** keyword to name the velocity.
 This name can then be used to reference the velocity in rules.

     Here is an explanation of the aggregation methods.